campos02/artists-client/README.md

 # site-client

-A Vue client for the main website's private API
+A Vue client for the private artists API at [campos02.me](https://campos02.me)

 ## Recommended IDE Setup